hazemmagdy20/HR-Data-Set-Analysis/README.md

 **Insights:**

-Employees rate themselves highly, while managers are more conservative.
+1- Employees rate themselves highly, while managers are more conservative.

-Work-life balance and training opportunities are moderate to low, which may impact retention and satisfaction.
+2- Work-life balance and training opportunities are moderate to low, which may impact retention and satisfaction.

-Performance trend is stable, but self-ratings declined post-2018.
+3- Performance trend is stable, but self-ratings declined post-2018.

-Self Ratings are higher (avg: 4.0) than Manager Ratings (avg: 3.5).
+4- Self Ratings are higher (avg: 4.0) than Manager Ratings (avg: 3.5).

-Work-Life Balance averages 3.4, indicating potential for improvement.
+5- Work-Life Balance averages 3.4, indicating potential for improvement.

-Training Opportunities (avg: 2) and Training Taken (avg: 1) suggest underutilized development programs.
+6- Training Opportunities (avg: 2) and Training Taken (avg: 1) suggest underutilized development programs.

-Performance ratings remained relatively stable over the years, with minor dips in 2020–2022.
+7- Performance ratings remained relatively stable over the years, with minor dips in 2020–2022.

-HR has slightly lower work-life balance ratings, which correlates with earlier insights (e.g., lower satisfaction in HR roles).
+8- HR has slightly lower work-life balance ratings, which correlates with earlier insights (e.g., lower satisfaction in HR roles).

-Technical roles receive better performance reviews.
+9- Technical roles receive better performance reviews.

-Several HR and managerial roles score lowest, possibly due to role pressure or lack of alignment with expectations.
+10- Several HR and managerial roles score lowest, possibly due to role pressure or lack of alignment with expectations.

-Performance ratings increase with experience in role.
+11- Performance ratings increase with experience in role.

-Managers tend to value stability and time in role.
+12- Managers tend to value stability and time in role.

-New employees may need time to prove themselves — suggests possible bias or need for better onboarding feedback.
+13- New employees may need time to prove themselves — suggests possible bias or need for better onboarding feedback.

-Manager ratings dropped slightly post-2016, potentially tied to organizational change, leadership shifts, or increasing expectations.
+14- Manager ratings dropped slightly post-2016, potentially tied to organizational change, leadership shifts, or increasing expectations.

-Self-ratings remain high, though dipping slightly since 2019 — possibly reflecting pandemic-era stress or increased workload.
+15- Self-ratings remain high, though dipping slightly since 2019 — possibly reflecting pandemic-era stress or increased workload.

-Data Scientist Role has most manager rating with 3.53.
+16- Data Scientist Role has most manager rating with 3.53 where Lower Manager rating is HR Business Partner with 3.13.

 **Business Value:**